mazhang2718/SnailChat/README.md

   }
 ```

-The second is cloudinary, which we use for our image-uploading service.
+The second is Cloudinary (http://cloudinary.com/), which we use for our image-uploading service.
 You have to sign up at Cloudinary to enable photo uploading.
+After signing up, you should be able to see the cloud name and enable unsigned uploading (or anything else preferred) under Settings > Upload > Upload presets.
 For more information, please visit http://cloudinary.com/blog/direct_upload_made_easy_from_browser_or_mobile_app_to_the_cloud

 ```
 $.cloudinary.config({